marvin1099/Convert-pdn-to-ora/README.md

    Select "Yes" to overwrite or "No" to skip existing `.ora` files.

 4. **Delete PDN Files Option**
-   After conversion, you will also be prompted to choose whether to delete the `.pdn` files.
+   You will also be prompted to choose whether to delete the `.pdn` files.
-   The script defaults to "Yes" if you close the dialog.
+   Select "Yes" to delete or "No" to keep `.pdn` files.

 5. **Conversion Process**
    The script will: